skelleyboy/cookin/_posts/2021-09-10-spanish-chicken.md

 ---
 ### Ingredients

-* 10 2 lbs skinless boneless chicken thighs
+* boneless chicken thighs and or drum sticks
 * 2 onion, diced
 * can cannellini beans
 * 1 bullion